Detroit Red Wings at Dallas Stars

-The Red Wings (32-14-10) snapped a three-game winless streak with a 3-2 shootout win at Chicago on Thursday.
-Jimmy Howard stopped 32 shots in regulation and overtime and two of three in the shootout.
-Forward Tomas Tatar scored in both regulation and the shootout.
+The Red Wings (2-0-0) are coming off a 2-1 shootout victory at Ottawa Saturday.
+Jimmy Howard stopped 37 shots in regulation and overtime and then all three Ottawa shooters in the shootout.

-Saturday’s game is the second of a six-game road trip for Detroit.
+Tuesday's game is the second of a four-game road trip for Detroit.

 The Stars have outshot their opposition 86-51 through two games but have been outscored 6-3.